-Supplies of goods: The general rule is that goods are deemed to be supplied in Spanish VAT territory if they are handed over to the recipient in Spain.
+- Supplies of goods: the general rule is that goods are deemed to be supplied in Spanish VAT territory if they are handed over to the recipient in Spain.
 However, if the goods are transported in order to be handed over to the recipient, the supply will be deemed to be made in the place where the transportation commences.
-There are other exceptions to the general rule, such as those established for supplies of goods to be installed or assembled, etc.

-Supply of services: As a general rule, services are deemed to be supplied at the recipient's place of business or permanent establishment, if the recipient is a trader or professional; however, if the recipient is a final consumer, the services will be deemed to be supplied at the supplier's place of business.
+There are other exceptions to the general rule, such as those established for supplies of goods to be installed or assembled, etc. - Supply of services: as a general rule, services are deemed to be supplied at the recipient's place of business or permanent establishment, if the recipient is a trader or professional; - 47 Previously, these transactions constituted a transfer of goods exempt in the Member State of dispatch and a transaction treated as an intra-Community acquisition of goods in the Member State of arrival, both performed by the supplier.
+Subsequently, when the customer retrieved the goods from the warehouse, there was an internal supply in the Member State of arrival, to which the reverse charge mechanism applied.
+Also, the supplier was required to be identified for VAT purposes in the Member State of destination of the goods.